testdouble/cypress-rails/README.md

 ### Pass options to cypress run or open

-Options can be provided to `cypress run` and `cypress open` using the CYPRESS_OPTS environment variable
+Options can be provided to `cypress run` and `cypress open` using the `CYPRESS_OPTS` environment variable

 ```
-CYPRESS_OPTS="--record --key=abc123 --parallel" rake cypress:run
+rake cypress:run CYPRESS_OPTS="--record --key=abc123 --parallel"
 ```

 ### Write Ruby tests that wrap and invoke your cypress tests